MicrosoftDocs/power-platform/power-platform/admin/live-chat-support.md

 ---
 title: Use live chat with persistence for support requests
-description: "Use live chat with persistence for support issues in Power Platform admin center." ms.date: 11/25/2024 ms.reviewer: w-azure ms.topic: conceptual
+description: "Use live chat with persistence for support requests in Power Platform admin center." ms.date: 11/25/2024 ms.reviewer: w-azure ms.topic: conceptual